Norway - Country Commercial Guide

 Opportunities

 Investment and operating costs have remained high on the NCS in recent years.
-The Norwegian government emphasizes that the oil industry needs to strive to make its exploration activities as efficient and cost-effective as possible while at the same time showing due consideration for the environment and the fisheries.
+The Norwegian government emphasizes that the oil industry needs to strive to make their exploration activities as efficient and cost-effective as possible while at the same time showing due consideration for the environment and the fisheries.
 The remaining resources on the NCS are gradually becoming more difficult to produce, both technologically and commercially.
 The industry’s development and implementation of new and cost-saving technologies will be of crucial importance in this regard.
 Norway continuously seeks new and proven technology to reduce costs, lower emissions, and enhance recovery.

 Norway is a mature market for the oil and gas sector as it has been producing oil and gas from the North Sea for five decades.
 The challenge that new U.S. companies face is competition from established, well-qualified domestic and regional equipment and service suppliers.